-In this exciting, highly interactive program, you’ll explore how our everyday forms of communication create meaning and shape our perspective of the world.
+In this exciting, highly interactive program, you’ll explore how our everyday forms of communication create meaning and shape our perspective of the world and you’ll gain skills to understand audiences and techniques to effectively communicate with them.
 This degree is unique within Canada for our experience-based study of verbal, non-verbal, visual, and digital communication practices.

 Over the course of your degree, you’ll hone your written and oral communication skills while developing expertise in teamwork, research, visual and digital literacy, and critical analysis — just the kind of skills that employers are hungry for.
-Enrolling in the co-op stream will provide insights into possible careers and paid work experience along the way.
+Communication Studies graduates excel in law school and graduate school, as media and communication professionals in civic organizations and public institutions, and in private industry.
+Enrolling in the co-op stream will provide additional insights into possible careers and paid work experience along the way.